lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 How to launch
 -------------
-To launch libreoffice calc in the menu go to :menuselection:`Office --> Libreoffice Calc` or run
+To launch libreoffice calc from the menu go to :menuselection:`Office --> Libreoffice Calc` or run

 .. code::